Starbucks Cups Labeled 'PIG' Sold To Oklahoma Officer, Police Chief Says

 Video

-Starbucks is apologizing to an Oklahoma police department after a Kiefer officer said he received his drinks with the word "pig" written on all the cups.
+Starbucks is apologizing to a Green Country police department after a Kiefer officer said he received his cups with label "PIG."

 Keep up-to-date with everything that happens in your world.